starlightknown/CLIME/README.md

 # CLIME - GitHub Profile CLI Generator

-CLIME (Command Line Interface Made Easy) generates a sharable bash command that showcases GitHub profiles in the terminal.
+CLIME is a command line ReadMe which generates a sharable bash command that showcases your info in the terminal.
 Perfect for CLI enthusiasts and developers who love the command line.

 ## Features